DelaDirty/deladirty.github.io/_posts/htb/medium/2025-06-26-monteverde.md

 ## AD Connect Exploit

-Googling Azure AD sync exploit brought me to [xpn azure AD Red Team](https://blog.xpnsec.com/azuread-connect-for-redteam/).
+Googling Azure AD connect exploit brought me to [xpn azure AD Red Team](https://blog.xpnsec.com/azuread-connect-for-redteam/).

 XPN does a great job explaining how everything works and provides us with a script that we need to modify to get it working.